PolusAI/image-workflows/bbbc_standardize_workflow/README.md

 | BBBC054         | Working                                                                                           |No ground truth images   |

 ## How to use
-Fork the WIC repository[Camilo's branch](https://github.com/camilovelezr/workflow-inference-compiler/tree/viz)
-For the polus plugins repository [bbbc_download branch](https://github.com/saketprem/polus-plugins)
+Fork the WIC repository [Camilo's branch](https://github.com/camilovelezr/workflow-inference-compiler/tree/viz) For the polus plugins repository [bbbc_download branch](https://github.com/saketprem/polus-plugins)

 Install both the repositories as python packege using pip install